basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 openssl req -new ... '/CN=riak-node-1'
 ```

-Once certificates have been properly generated and configured on all of
-the nodes in your Riak cluster, you need to perform a [rolling restart](/riak/kv/2.1.4/using/repair-recovery/rolling-restart/).
-Once that process is complete, you can use the client
-certificate that you generated for the user `riakuser`.
+Once certificates have been generated and configured on all  the nodes in your Riak TS cluster, you need to perform a [rolling restart](/riak/kv/2.1.4/using/repair-recovery/rolling-restart/).
+Once that process is complete, you can use the client certificate that you generated for the user `riakuser`.

-How to use Riak clients in conjunction with OpenSSL and other
+How to use Riak TS clients in conjunction with OpenSSL and other
 certificates varies from client library to client library.
 We strongly
 recommend checking the documentation of your client library for further
 information.